microsoft/ebpf-for-windows/docs/InstallEbpf.md

     b.
 To build the image on a Linux machine (e.g. Ubuntu), make sure docker is installed. [install docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

-    * Run the following powershell command on Windows Host to create zip files containing the binaries.
+    * Run the following Powershell command on the Windows Host to create zip files containing the binaries.
       ```
       Compress-Archive -Update -Path C:\temp -DestinationPath ebpf-for-windows-c-temp.zip
       ```